 WABP= West Africa Black Pepper

-This is particularly important, as excessive saponins can impart bitterness taste to food and interfere with nutrient uptake (Akinwande et al., 2019; Halder et al., 2010).
+This is particularly important, as excessive saponins can impart a bitter taste to food and interfere with nutrient uptake (Akinwande et al., 2019; Halder et al., 2010).
 Both clove and WABP oils effectively reduced saponin content Table 8.

-Phytate levels remained largely unchanged across both treatments table 8.
+Phytate levels remained largely unchanged across both treatments Table 8.
 Clove oil resulted in phytate values ranging from 0.01% to 0.11% while WABP oil ranged between 0.06% and 0.10%.
-Phytates are known to bind minerals and reduce their bioavailability, the stability of phytate levels under these treatments suggests that their effect on this specific anti-nutrient is negligible (Kunicka-Styczyńska et al., 2020; Fatah et al., 2020).
+Phytates are known to bind minerals and reduce their bioavailability.
+The stability of phytate levels under these treatments suggests that their effect on this specific anti-nutrient is negligible (Kunicka-Styczyńska et al., 2020; Fatah et al., 2020).

-3. 9 Effects of Storage Materials on Anti-Nutrients Level of Cowpea Grains
+3. 9 Effects of Storage Materials on Anti-Nutrient Levels of Cowpea Grains

 Trypsin inhibitors of cowpea grains stored in Jerry can had higher levels (0.59%) compared to those stored in galvanized tins (0.56%).
 This suggests that galvanized tins are more effective in reducing trypsin inhibitors, which are known to interfere with protein digestion and absorption (Bolade, 2015).
 Saponin levels were notably higher in cowpea grains stored in Jerry can (0.34%) compared to those in galvanized tins (0.17%).
 Saponins are known to impair nutrient absorption and contribute to the bitterness of legumes, which can affect their palatability (Bolade, 2015).
-These findings suggest that the choice of storage material plays a significant role in reducing harmful anti-nutritional factors, with galvanized tins being more effective for preserving the nutritional quality of cowpea grains material plays a significant role in reducing harmful anti-nutritional factors, with galvanized tins being more effective for preserving the nutritional quality of cowpea grains.
+These findings suggest that the choice of storage material plays a significant role in reducing harmful anti-nutritional factors, with galvanized tins being more effective for preserving the nutritional quality of cowpea grains.

 Oxalate and tannin levels did not show significant differences between the storage materials Table 9.
-Both storage methods resulted in identical oxalate levels (0.32%), indicating that storage conditions do not significantly affect oxalate content as noted by (Ndungu et al., 2011).
-Tannin levels were slightly higher in Jerry can (1.54%) than in galvanized tins (1.41%), as noted by (Ndungu et al., 2011).
+Both storage methods resulted in identical oxalate levels (0.32%), indicating that storage conditions do not significantly affect oxalate content, as noted by (Ndungu et al., 2011).
+Tannin levels were slightly higher in Jerry can (1.54%) than in galvanized tins (1.41%), as noted by Ndungu et al. (2011).

 Table 9.
-Effect of Storage Materials on Anti-Nutritional levels in Cowpea Grains
+Effect of Storage Materials on Anti-Nutritional Levels in Cowpea Grains